 - Cartographic Technician

-There were about 60,200 jobs for Mapping Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 60,200 jobs in the United States for Mapping Technician.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Mapping Technician by 2026.
-Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.
+The BLS estimates 7,200 yearly job openings in this field.